sqlrec/sqlrec/docs/en/docs/program_model.md

 | `SqlShowCheckpoint` | Show checkpoint list |
 | `SqlRichDescribeTable` | Describe table structure |
 | `SqlShowCreateTable` | Show create table statement |

+Statements such as `USE` and `SHOW DATABASES` reuse Flink AST classes and may also be handled directly by SQLRec.
+Do not infer SQL availability solely from this Java class list.

 ### CRUD SQL Routing Decision